cdbrown0702/cs326-final-team-rho/docs/final.md

 ## Database

+Datatype: Report
+{
+  + uid: <ObjectId1>, // id of the user who submitted
+  + rid: <ObjectId2>, // id of the report
+  + title: String, // basic description of event
+  + category: String, // color that shows urgency of event (corresponds to a category)
+  + date: String, // date of the event
+  + location: Float Array[] // latitude and longitude (in [lng,lat] format) of event which can be displayed on the map
+  + description: String, // more detailed description of event with further info
+}

+Datetype: User
+{
+  + uid: <ObjectId1>, // id of the user
+  + user: String, // username of the user
+  + hash: String // encrypted password
+  + salt: String / hide hash, extra layer of protection }

 ## URL Routes/Mappings

 * "/listview.html" - This page contains an updated feed of all current reports, including the name, the description of it, and the coordinates of the event.